 5. Gather information in a systematic, objective way

-Take emotion, hearsay, personal opinion and bias out of the matter.
+Remove emotion, hearsay, personal opinion and bias from the matter.
 Deal with the facts of the situation in an ordered and systematic way.

 6. Prepare yourself and your staff emotionally